MASS INNOVATION LABS

 This Harvard club wanted their own logo.
 I received the font and logo from the HBS marketing and communications department and followed their brand guidelines to a tee.

 This CJP subsidiary wanted to have their own logo to go along with designed collateral aimed at both Israeli and American families who would like to get involved in their exchange student program.
 Being an Israeli and having an extensive Hebrew font library came in handy for this client.
+I enjoyed staying within CJP's range, but provided Mifgashim with their unique expression.

 In her speech therapy practice, Lynn Volpini has formed connections based on trust with the children she works with.
 Since her last name means "fox" in Italian, we thought it would be fitting to express this relationship in her logo.
 Once we established the typography, color palette and illustration we had fun proliferating it.
 My favorite was the creation of stickers she rewards her kids with that include an outline of the foxes for them to color in themselves.